 I am a bengal cat who was born in 2005.
 In the summer of 2012, I was diagnosed as a diabetic cat.
 I want everyone to know that diabetic cats like me are just as fun and loving as cats without the disease.

+That is all for now, furiends.
 I will tell you about my blood sugar readings for the week next Monday.
-Hopefully, there will be no really low readings!
+Hopefully, the good news continues.

 Hello, furiends.
 I visited the white coated humans a few days ago, and shared some pictures of my visit.
 Some of you worried that I was not doing well.
 It is nice to have kind humans like you concerned about me, but do not worry.
 I went to the white coated humans for my annual checkup.